hogandenver05/hackathon/README.md

 By using the simulator, users can learn:

-- ✅ How options work: calls vs. puts, expiration, strike price, premium
+- ✅ How to plan for the future
-- 📊 How to evaluate market conditions and place trades
+- 📊 How to evaluate market conditions
 - ⚠️ Risk management strategies (e.g. limiting losses, understanding leverage)
-- 🧩 How to build and manage a diversified portfolio
+- 🧩 Benifits of early investing

 ---